-How does a targeted attack affect the victims?
+How does a targeted attack affect the target?

 The impact of a targeted attack varies, depending on the target and the intent of the attacker.
 Based on the bigger attacks we’ve seen and the huge, all-encompassing effects they have, here's a list of the most common effects a targeted attack may have on a company in general:

-- Business Disruption: The company may be unable to perform its daily tasks and operations, either because the attack caused system downtime, or because manpower had to be diverted to deal with the attack itself.
+- Business Disruption: The company is rendered unable to perform its daily tasks and operations, either because the attack caused system downtime, or because manpower had to be diverted to deal with the attack itself.
 This happened with the attack last year on TV5 Monde, where a targeted attack caused the network to shut down its operations, causing 11 channels to completely go off the air.

-- Customer Information Loss: The company’s information database of their customers’ personally identifiable information (PII) may be broken into and stolen, which can result in their customers being at risk for identity theft, blackmail, extortion, or worse.
+- Customer Information loss: The company’s information database of their customers’ PII (personally identifiable information) may be broken into and stolen, which can result in their customers being at risk for identity theft, blackmail, extortion, or worse.
 This is one of the most common results of a targeted attack, and was exemplified in breach incidents that involved huge retail chains such as Target and Home Depot, where millions of customers had their PII stolen.

-- Financial Loss: The company may be hit with financial losses either due to legal troubles stemming from the targeted attack (i.e. class-action lawsuits) or a loss of clients (due to bad faith resulting from the attack).
-The affected company may also have to spend millions of dollars in reparation of the damages caused, as well as the investment needed to prevent future attacks.
-This was exemplified in the Target data breach in 2013, where the company spent more than US$100 million upgrading their systems to prevent another breach, besides suffering a 46% drop in profits after the attack itself.
+- Financial loss: The company may be hit with financial losses either due to legal troubles stemming from the targeted attack (i.e. class-action lawsuits) or a loss of clients (due to bad faith resulting from the attack).
+The company may also have to spend millions of dollars in reparation of the damages caused, as well as the investment needed to prevent future attacks.
+This was exemplified in the Target data breach, where the company spent more than US$100 million upgrading their systems to prevent another breach, besides suffering a 46% drop in profits after the attack itself.

-How can a targeted attack affect the affected company's customers?
+How can a targeted attack affect the target's customers?

-In cases where the targeted attack results in a data breach and the targeted company has customers, those that the targeted company or organization supports can be at risk of the following:
+In cases where the targeted attack results in a data breach and the targeted company has customers, those that the targeted company or organization supports can be at risk for the following:

-- Identity theft: with a data breach, the PII of customers may be leaked, such as full names, addresses, telephone numbers and other information.
-This may be used for malicious purposes by other attacker groups and opportunists for extortion.
+- Identity theft: with a data breach, the PII (personally-identifiable information) of customers may be leaked, such as real name, address, telephone number and other information.
+This may be used for malicious purposes by other attacker groups and opportunistic cybercriminals, such as for extortion.

 - Blackmail: Cybercriminals may also use the leaked information to extort money from the affected customers, similar to what happened during the aftermath of the Ashley Madison data breach.